permazen/permazen/LAYOUT.md

 ### Index Ranges

-When a field is indexed, a secondary range of keys is created that maps the field's values back to the containing objects.
+When a field is indexed, a secondary range of keys is created that maps the field's values back to the objects having that value in the field.
 These index ranges are described below.

 #### Simple Indexes

-Simple indexes map a single field's value back to the objects containing that value in that field.
+Simple indexes map a simple field's value back to the objects containing that value in that field.

+For list element and map value sub-fields, the list index and map key (respectively) is also included in the index.

 **Simple Field Index**